Tarkras/todo-app-list/README.md

 # todo-app-list

 ## Specifications
 This is a simple To Do app list.
-The behaviours that include this applications are:
+The behaviours included this application are:
 - Add, edit and delete To Do item.
 - Check To Do item if it has been done.
 - Filter the To Do item by message or by status of the item.